 4. If you still receive “access denied” and it only happens when the remote OS is Windows XP SP2, it is very likely akin to the following case:

 To confirm, you need a packet sniffer such as Wireshark (a great freeware).

 When you use a sniffer to capture the SMB packets, you can see the authentication is OK (NTLM if workstation, Kerberos if Windows 2003 domain), but the RPC gets nca_s_fault_access_denied (0×00000005) as error code.

 This means the remote RPC component failed to execute the requested operation.
-It is because in Windows XP SP2, it is not allowed to operate on terminal service (Remote Desktop) through RPC by default.
+It is because in Windows XP SP2, it is not allowed to operate on remote desktop service (RDS) through RPC by default.
 To modify this setting to enable Remote Desktop API through RPC, you need to find the following registry key:

 Then add a DWORD value named “AllowRemoteRPC” and change its value to 1.